ACA Arts & Wellness

 Shy Morris, Atlantic Center for the Arts Community Artist is an integral part of ACA’s ongoing efforts offer unique art related programming to New Smyrna Beach.
 Shy draws upon her vast experience as a community based artist, including three years working with ACA Master Artist and MacArthur Genius Award Recipient Rick Lowe at Project Row Houses in Houston.
 She also has an educational background in early childhood studies, and creates fun, thoughtful art programming designed to encourage and educate children, teens, and adults.

 Eve Payor joined Atlantic Center for the Arts as a musician and electronic soundscape artist.
-Her arts advocacy focuses on the connection between music, environment, and wellness.
-In the Fall of 2016, she created an Arts and Wellness program of soundwalks, which gave the public opportunities to experience their natural surroundings through listening techniques, meditative breathing, and mindfulness.
+Eve advocates for the connection between music, environment and wellness.
+In the Fall of 2016, she created an Arts &Wellness program of soundwalks, which gave the public opportunities to experience natural surroundings through listening techniques, meditative breathing, and mindfulness.
 Eve also mentors youth to help them find their creative spark, develop professionalism, and real-world assets for careers in the arts.

 Robert Sabljak, A.P. owns and operates his Pathway to Healing Acupuncture and Massage Therapy practice in New Smyrna Beach.
 He has been practicing Traditional Chinese Medicine and teaching Tai Chi for 23 years.
 As an acupuncture physician, Robert’s practice also includes nutrition counseling and exercise programs as key components in his treatment plans.
 Robert studied Tai Chi while attending the Shanghai Institute and he recommends this as a remarkable exercise for combining cardiovascular activity while improving strength and balance as well as stress reduction.
 Understanding that the leading cause of injury in elders are falls, the A.A.R.P. promotes the use of Tai Chi for its ability to strengthen and improve balance.